senner007/jumbleScramblePluginPointer/readme.txt

 + add more comments/lines
 + split module_main
 + crossDistance should be a property set on init/reLayout, not a method.
++ put elt object properties on namespaced separate object.
+Name the object dynamically to the div id.
++ pass in the element for the adjacent container on instantiation, and set/look up adjacent container by its id
 + remove global instanceArr.
-Use call when calling methods on adjacent container. getInstances() should point to array of all instances but without prototypes (Object.assign)
+Use call when calling methods on adjacent container.

+getInstances() should point to array of all instances but without prototypes (Object.assign)